pedroborges13/TinyApocalypse-2026-WIP/README.md

 - Multiple weapon types implemented.
 - Data-driven weapon configuration using ScriptableObjects.
 - Designed to support inventory switching and grenade systems.

+### Towers
+To expand the tactical tower defense mechanics, I created an automated turret system that uses data-driven configurations.
+This makes it much easier to balance and create new defense structures.
+- [Tower Behaviour](Assets/Scripts/TowerBehaviour.cs) - Handles the core turret logic: it detects nearby enemies, rotates to face them, and fires automatically.
+It also manages performance by recycling projectiles (Object Pooling).
+- [Tower Data](Assets/Scripts/ScriptableObjects/TowerData.cs) - A ScriptableObject that inherits from "[PlaceableItemData](Assets/Scripts/ScriptableObjects/PlaceableItemData.cs)", centralising stats like damage and knockback force, projectile speed, fire rate and sound effects.

 ### Player Architecture
 The player’s architecture was split into in some scripts to avoid accumulating too many responsibilities